Hamid-Hussein/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6-script display first 10 lines
 7-script display the last three line of the file's content 10-script duplicate the last line
+11-script delete all files from the current directory